loreanvictor/rehtm/README.md

 <br>

+> **NOTE**
+>
-> 💡 `html` template tag also creates templates and uses `.create()` method to generate elements.
+>  `html` template tag also creates templates and uses `.create()` method to generate elements.
 It caches each template based on its string parts, and reloads the same template the next time it comes upon the same string bits.

 <br>